caelunshun/helium/README.md

 The `helium-playground` directory contains an experimental new graph compiler that supports the mainloop fusion and recomputation patterns from the paper.
 The graph fusion algorithm is in `helium-playground/src/fused_graph.rs`.
-It generates output like the following:
+For each fused kernel, it generates an IR like the following:

 ```